ipcjk/ixgen/Readme.md

 ### Default output and templates
 By default IXgen will output on the standard output channel.
 The output can be also redirected to a file with the  _-output_ parameter.
 Be aware, that the output is always sorted by peers ASN.

-### Default syntax and more info for Brocade Netiron
+### Default syntax and more info for Extreme Netiron
-The default output syntax is  Brocade Netiron command line syntax, because this is my home box :D. If you are on one of the  Netiron platforms (MLX,CER,MLXE), you can also use my tool _brocadecli_ ( https://github.com/ipcjk/brocadecli) to automatically upload the configuration into your router, such as with an extra cronjob.
+The default output syntax is   Netiron command line syntax, because this is my home box :D. If you are on one of the  Netiron platforms (MLX,CER,MLXE), you can also use my tool _mlxsh_ ( https://github.com/ipcjk/mlxsh) to automatically upload the configuration into your router, such as with an extra cronjob.

 ###  REST-APIs
 Newer routers like the Brocade SLX or JunOS 16.X support a configuration with REST and I will support it as soon as I get my hands on.